Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32-iot-discovery-kit-c.md

 ![][4]

-Paste the device connection string when requested.
+Paste the device connection string in the serial terminal when requested.

 ![][5]